matixandr/MatixAndr/README.md

 <img src="Hi!
 Im a Software Engineer (2).gif">

 Hi there!
-I'm Mathew, a 16-year-old programmer from Poland with a passion for building things. 💻 I embarked on my coding journey at the age of 7 and haven't looked back since. 🚀 I'm constantly exploring new technologies and challenging myself with exciting projects, particularly those involving Software development, web development and AI.
+I'm Mathew, a 16-year-old programmer from Poland with a passion for building things. :computer: I embarked on my coding journey at the age of 7 and haven't looked back since. :rocket:

+I'm constantly exploring new technologies and challenging myself with exciting projects, particularly those involving:

+* **Software development**
+* **Web development**
+* **AI**

 I love bringing ideas to life through code and thrive on the creative problem-solving that programming demands.
 I'm always eager to learn and collaborate with other developers.

 <!-- <h2 align="center">📚 Projects</h2>